philipwalton/blog/_posts/2013-06-05-introducing-html-inspector.markdown

 ### HTML5 Element Usage

 HTML5 elements are becoming more and more common in the wild, but a lot developers don't know or don't care about their semantic meaning or their proper usage.
-If you care then you should write some rules to warn developers when they may be using HTML5 elements incorrectly.
+If you care, then you should write some rules to warn developers when they may be using HTML5 elements incorrectly.

 An easy example of this is the HTML5 `<section>` element.
 The [spec warns](http://drafts.htmlwg.org/html/master/sections.html#the-section-element) that `<section>` is not simply a generic container; instead, it should only be used when its contents belong in the [document outline](http://drafts.htmlwg.org/html/master/sections.html#outline).
 A good test for proper usage of the `<section>` element is to check if the section contains a heading.
 If not, maybe it should simply be a `<div>`.